 OFF THE STRIP PROPERTIES

-Hooters Casino Hotel is located just off the strip (within a very short walk of the MGM).
-They are known for two things: their girls and their chicken wings.
+OYO Hotel & Casino is located just off the strip (within a very short walk of the MGM).
+Formerly this was Hooters – known for two things: scantily clad gorgeous young girls and chicken wings.
 This property originally opened in 1973 as a Howard Johnson Hotel.
-Has gone through several ownership changes – most recently in 2015.
-The name of this property may change in the future, but as of now it remains.
+Has gone through multiple ownership changes – most recently in 2019.

 Features 30,000 square feet of casino space.
 Sizable, but still on the smaller size compared to the nearby super casinos.
-The Hooter girls are quite visible – they carry drinks around for gambling guests.
-They also serve breakfast.
+The Hooter girls used to be quite visible – they would carry drinks around for gambling guests.
+But alas with the name change, no more Hooter Girls.
+Breakfast served on site.
 Nice rooms for the price.
-Visit: www.hooterscasinohotel.com
+Visit: www.oyolasvegas.com

 Sam’s Town Hotel and Gambling Hall is a sizable stand along casino complex located about a 15 minute drive from the strip.
 We have stayed here a number of times – in the past often has been one of the best value’s in town.
 Not just a casino, this pretty boy features an indoor park (stick around for the laser show each night), an outdoor pool + hot tub, a bowling alley and an 18-screen movie theatre.